-The 2017 amendments to the PA and the PITA added PSCs and SCs to concessions.
+The 2017 amendments to the PA and the PITA added PSCs and SCs to concessions as the exploration and production frameworks.
 It remains uncertain how these new contract regimes will be implemented and administered, and whether the O&G industry will accept their proposed new terms.
 The PSC cost recovery limit of 50% and the 50% minimum governmental share of the "profit oil" may not be economically viable with current low oil prices, and geological prospectivity.